 Coin validators in pinball machines

-Pinball games are commercial machines, they have to earn money, and therefor accept money.
-That's why they have coin mechanisms.
-On all pinball games these are located on the inside of the coin door.
-You drop a coin in the slot, it goes through the coin mech and is validated.
-If it's a valid coin which the machine can accept, it'll fall into the cash box and credits are added, if not your coin is returned.
+Pinball games are commercial machines: they’re designed to earn money, which is why they include coin mechanisms.
+On all pinball machines, these are located inside the coin door.
+When you drop a coin into the slot, it passes through the coin mech and is checked.
+If it’s a valid coin that the machine accepts, it falls into the cash box and credits are added.
+If not, your coin is returned to the slot at the front of the door.

-There are basically 2 types of coin mechs: mechanical and electronic.
+There are basically two types of coin mechs: mechanical and electronic.

 Mechanical coin validator

-As the name says, these are pure mechanical devices.
-Coins fall through the mechanism which evaluates their weight, size and magnetic property.
-If it passes the tests, the coin triggers a microswitch whilst falling into the cash box and a credit is added.
-If it fails the tests, the coin is diverted and returned.
-The switch which is activated when the coin is good, is not part of the coin validator but on the door frame itself.
-So even if this coin mech is removed, it's still possible to add coins by hand. (red arrow in picture)
+As the name suggests, these are purely mechanical devices.
+Coins fall through the mechanism, which evaluates their weight, size, and magnetic properties.
+If the coin passes these tests, it triggers a microswitch as it drops into the cash box, and a credit is added.
+If it fails, the coin is diverted and returned to the player.

 mechanical coin validator mechanical coin validator switch

-These mechs are still popular in the USA today, as almost all games accept quarters.
-These coin mechs are cheap, and most games have 2 or 3 of them (in case one fails or is jammed there is still another one available).
-However, they can only accept one type of coin and cannot be changed to a different size (unless you 'hack' them like Leon describes on his website).
-Another disadvantage is they can jam.
+These mechs are still popular in the USA, as most games accept quarters.
+They’re inexpensive, and most machines have two or three installed.
+If one jams or fails, another is still available.
+However, they can only accept one type of coin and can’t be easily changed to a different size (unless you modify them, on some you can bend some pins so they accept another size, you can remove the magnet,..).
+Another drawback is that they can jam.

 Electronic coin mechs

-Most games in Europe have them installed.
-In the past most countries had several coins as currency which could be used to pay for a game.
-With the introduction of the euro coins this has remained, as most pinball games now accept 50 cent, 1 euro and 2 euro coins.
+Electronic coin validators can be programmed to recognize multiple coin types, usually up to ten.
+Most pinball machines in Europe use these.
+In the past, many countries had several coins in circulation that could be used to pay for a game.
+With the introduction of the euro, this remains true: most machines now accept 50 cent, 1 euro, and 2 euro coins.

-Remark: never disconnect an electronic coin mech while the game is switched on !
+Important: Never disconnect an electronic coin mech while the game is powered on!

 The most types of coin validators user in Bally/Williams pinball machines are NRI and Coin Controls models C120 and C220.